Experimenting in Equilibrium

 When interpreting the results from randomized trials, it is common to make a ``no interference'' assumption, whereby we assume that the intervention assigned to any given unit does not affect observed outcomes for other units \citep{imbens2015causal}; for example, in our medical example, we might assume that giving the experimental treatment to some patients does not affect outcomes for the control patients who are still receiving standard care.
-Such lack of interference plays a key role in enabling us to use randomized trials to understand the effect of large scale policy interventions, as it implies that any effects observed by experimenting on a representative sub-population should also hold when the same interventions are applied to the overall population at large.
+Such a lack of interference plays a key role in enabling us to use randomized trials to understand the effect of large scale policy interventions, as it implies that any effects observed by experimenting on a representative sub-population should also hold when the same interventions are applied to the overall population at large.